Fun Pageant Facts and Strangest Titles

 During the 1993 Ms. Senior Palm Beach County Pageant, the pageant director asked one entrant to name her life goals.
 “Honey,” replied the 75-year-old contestant, “I don’t even buy green bananas!

 A freshman girl dropped out of a Vatican-operated college to enter the Miss Philippines contest.
 She enjoyed the limelight so much that she also modeled for a seductive rum advertisement and made two movies.
-But when the sexy student tried to re-enter school, she was refused admission for being a “tainted” woman.
+But when the student tried to re-enter school, she was refused admission for being a “tainted” woman.

 BeBe Shopp, Miss America 1948

-BeBe Shopp, whose crowning as Miss America 1948 in a modest gown, rather than the traditional sexy swimsuit, nearly caused reporters to boycott the pageant, became the first Miss America to travel overseas.
+BeBe Shopp, whose crowning as Miss America 1948 in a modest gown, rather than the traditional swimsuit, nearly caused reporters to boycott the pageant, became the first Miss America to travel overseas.
 When European reporters asked BeBe what she thought of the scandalously skimpy “bikini” becoming all the rage on European beaches, the wholesome farmer’s daughter replied, “I don’t know what to say, except that American girls wouldn’t wear them!

 Delta Burke, Miss Florida 1974